mohammedmulazada/weekly-nerd/TOOLING.md

 ![Arrow Function support](images/arrowfunctionsupport.png)
 ![Async Function support](images/supportasyncawait.png)

+As you can see here, while the support is ok, it's not close to 100%.
+Newer features will score even lower.

+---

+I am someone that loves using the newest in advancements, but I have a duty to make sure my excitement doesn't affect my users, who are the most important.

 This is where [Babel.js](https://babeljs.io/) comes into play.
 It allows you to use the latest features and simply compiles it to older versions of Javascript.
 We will use babel through browserify to get this working.